History

 Our program trains up to 6 (4 adult track and 2 pediatric track) post-residency physicians per year.
 Clinical rotations include inpatient consult services, inpatient palliative care units, affiliated long term care facilities, home-based palliative care experiences including hospice care, and ambulatory outpatient clinics.
 Elective rotations include geriatrics, oncology, pulmonary/ICU, interventional pain management, interventional radiology, radiation oncology, ethics, fetal care, dementia units, and AIDS/HIV care settings.

-We provide a mentored training experience in clinical skills and provide exposure to research and quality improvement for our fellows, who will become future leaders in palliative care medicine
+We provide a mentored training experience in clinical skills and provide exposure to research and quality improvement for our fellows, who will become future leaders in palliative care medicine.

 Program Leadership